-Why a Grateful Mind Is the Most Powerful Tool for Personal Growth
+Gratitude for Personal Growth: Why a Thankful Mind Is Your Most Powerful Tool

 Most people think gratitude is soft.
 A journaling habit for people who like candles and morning affirmations.
 But here’s what the science actually says: a grateful mind is one of the most powerful tools for personal growth ever studied — and the people who dismiss it are leaving an enormous competitive advantage on the table.